 “Can I eat the same after dental surgery?”
 “What do I eat after dental work?” these are common questions asked by many patients.

-At Sani Dental Group, our patient's comfort is a priority.
-We want to guide you all along with your dental treatment: before, during, and after the procedure, that’s why we think it very important to share these 10 food recommendations to eat after dental work.
+At Sani Dental Group, we want to guide you all along with your dental treatment: before, during, and after the procedure, that’s why we think it very important to share these 10 food recommendations to eat after dental work.

 What we eat directly impacts our oral health, but we don’t want it to be something stressful for patients’ when it comes to making a decision about what to eat.